John "Jesus" Frusciante

 There is speculation that John Frusciante — the guitarist most renowned for face-melting licks with the Red Hot Chili Peppers — is a modern day Jesus Christ.
 While this speculation is largely fueled by a few photographs of John floating around the web dressed as Jesus, I’d like to add to the internet that the similarities go deep than appearance.

-While I am half-joking, I am also half-serious.
+While half-joking, I am also half-serious.

 Without knowledge of Frusciante outside of his playing in the Peppers, this article may at first seem the raving of a fanatic loon.
 I won’t deny it: I do have great love for the Red Hot Chili Peppers.
 Scar Tissue was the book that hooked me on an ever-since reading habit as a college freshman.
 Red Hot Chili Peppers Live at Slane Castle is one of my favorite concerts on YouTube of all time.
 I saw them live once, and attended Flee’s Acid for the Children book tour two years ago.